Chapter 08

 In Today's Words:

-I'm going to break through the limits of life and death and bring light to the world.
-The things I create will worship me as their god and creator.
+I am going to break through the limits of life and death and bring light to the world.
+The beings I create will worship me as their god and creator, or so I tell myself in my solitude.
+Grandiosity fills the vacuum where humility should be, and Victor confuses power with purpose until the experiment finally succeeds.

 Thematic Threads